 4. Use a Portable Washer and Dryer in Your RV

-Those who want a personal laundry system but don’t want or can’t install a full washer dryer combo might find small portable washers and dryers ideal.
+Those who want a personal laundry system but don’t want or can’t install a full washer-dryer combo might find small portable washers and RV dryers ideal.
 These smaller devices are more affordable than full combos and can be set up and put away as needed.

 However, they’ll generally require electric hookups and a water/sewer system, and you’ll need to find a place to store the portable system when you’re not using it.
 Users have also complained that in some models, the dryers don’t fully dry your clothes.

 If you don’t want to worry about a power supply and don’t mind putting in some elbow grease, you could try a non-electric model.
 You power these with motion, whether by hand or even bicycle spinning!

 - PORTABLE: Wire-free MINI washer is perfect for travel, camping,...

 - ECO-FRIENDLY: Manual crank operation uses no electricity and 90%...

 - GENTLER ON CLOTHES: Best washer for woolens, silks, knits,...

 Interested?
 We’ve already done the research for you on the 5 Best Small Washing Machines for RV Living.